-Munduk Village at Buleleng, Bali, is an agricultural center for precious commodities.
-Such as coffee, vanilla, and cloves.
+Munduk Village at Buleleng, Bali, is an agricultural center for precious commodities such as coffee, vanilla, and cloves.
 Tourism is not their main income focus for most villagers.
-The village is quiet, scenic and pure far from touristy.
+The village itself is quiet, scenic, and pure.
+Far from the busy touristy impression.
 It takes a certain poking around to discover Munduk’s hidden gem, Munduk Waterfall.

 Munduk Waterfall is a 15-height waterfall located in the north part of the village.
 It is a slightly similar landscape with the popular Gitgit Waterfall, only a lot smaller.
 The water at Munduk Waterfall contains a small concentration of sulfur.
 An ingredient that has a healing effect.

-Treating skin inflammation and other beautifying results.
-At least that what the locals believe.
-Looking back at the Indonesian colonial era.
-Munduk area is not entirely unknown from the outsiders.
+Other benefit include treating skin inflammation and beautifying results.
+At least that’s what the locals believed.
+Looking back at the Indonesian colonial era, Munduk area is not entirely unknown from the outsiders.
 Dutch officers used to go to the village for a retreat.

-The earliest guesthouse in Munduk was opened in 1908.
+Believe it or not, the earliest guesthouse in Munduk was opened in 1908.
 Long before Bali became popular internationally.
 Nowadays, history seems to repeat itself.
 Only it’s tourism rather than imperialism.
 Munduk Village is a retreat place for tourists.
-Especially those looking for an escape from Bali’s tourist area.
+Especially those who were looking for an escape from Bali’s tourist area.

 Munduk Waterfall Easy To Walk

-The entrance to Munduk is a muddy path.
-Down the lush forest that will soon turn into a paved road.
-The trek is easy downhill with distance around 500 meters.
-After 15 minutes walking, there’s a wooden bridge leading to the waterfall.
-Munduk waterfall stands among a magnificent jungle setting.
+The entrance to Munduk is a muddy path down to the lush forest.
+However, it will soon turn into a paved road.
+The trek is an easy 500 meters downhill.
+After 15 minutes of walking, there’s a wooden bridge leading to the waterfall.
+At this point, Munduk waterfall stands among a magnificent jungle setting.

 Water flows down from a small crack surrounded by thick shrubs.
 Since the waterfall is not quite high, try to stand under the waterfall.
 It is refreshing as the strong shower hits the head.
-Stay in the water for some time so the sulfur can work its wonder for the skin’s health.
+Stay in the water for some time so the sulfur can work its wonder.
+For the sake of the skin’s health.

 Enjoy the beneficial effects, no need to go to a spa for glowing and healthy skin.
-Later on, restore the body’s heat by ordering a cup of hot coffee from a warung nearby.
+Later on, restore the body’s heat by ordering a cup of hot coffee from the food stall nearby.

-Munduk Village has other waterfalls aside from Munduk Waterfall.
+Munduk Village has other waterfalls aside from Munduk.
 Continue to take the off-beaten path to Melanting Waterfall.
-It is an hour trek from Munduk.
-And the waterfall can easily be accessed from the same forest.
-Melanting Waterfall is 30 meters high, slightly higher than the Munduk waterfall.
+The upcoming waterfall is an hour trek from Munduk.
+Despite the distance, the waterfall can easily be accessed from the same forest.
+The water towers are 30 meters high, slightly higher than the Munduk waterfall.

-The dew coming from the water flies more wildly here that at Munduk, creating a natural shower.
-Other waterfalls include Laangan Waterfall, a waterfall located in a villager’s private land.
-Befriend the old man whose family own the place.
+The dew coming from the water flies more wildly here than at Munduk, creating a natural shower.
+Other waterfalls include Laangan.
+The waterfall located in one of the villager’s private land.
+Befriend the old man whose family owns the place.
 And ask him how it feels to have a waterfall at one’s backyard.

 The last waterfall is Golden Valley, which is popular for its Eco Cafe.
 The cafe is situated in front of the waterfall.
-Order a hot beverage from the menu.
-While enjoying the view of the waterfall from this cafe.
+Order a hot beverage from the menu, while enjoying the view of the waterfall from the cafe.

 There’s a reason why Dutch officers from Singaraja liked to visit Munduk in the past.
 Munduk is situated at 500 to 1200 meters above sea level.
 It has average temperatures of 20 to 25°C. It’s way more chilly compared to Singaraja which is hot and crowded.
-While Munduk had a milder climate, smaller population, and a scenic landscape.
+The other upside it has fewer populations, and a scenic landscape.

 Exploring Munduk Waterfall, notice leftovers from the colonial era.
-There are many houses at the village with colonial-style architecture.
-The agriculture here is also an evidence from the colonial era.
+There are many houses in the village with colonial-style architecture.
+The agriculture here is also evidence from the colonial era.
 It was the Dutch who introduced cloves, coffee, and vanilla farming.

 Munduk Waterfall Opening Hours

 Munduk Waterfall opens from 6 AM to 6 PM every day.
 Moonson is the least favorite time to explore the waterfall.
 It’s slippery and muddy.
 Pay attention to the weathercast.
 If it’s raining a day before.
-There is a high chance the water is brown.
+There is a high chance the water will be muddy brown.

 |Munduk Waterfall Opening Hours|